-IMPACT Advances in DAG learning can improve causal inference and understanding of complex systems, impacting AI's ability to reason about cause and effect.
+IMPACT Advances in DAG learning could improve causal inference and the interpretability of complex machine learning models.

 Read on Hugging Face Daily Papers →